ThanatosDi/EpubConv_Python/README.md

   * SHA-256
     * 82f398f232111e9da9c5bd657856b329ec038d213fd8de1dc20e0cea1fbebf0a
 # Update history 更新歷史
+* 1.0.4.1
+  * Fix folder will convert to Traditional Chinese let zip function will fall.
 * 1.0.4
-  * Fix epub file path has chinese will crash
+  * Fix epub file path has chinese will crash.
-  * Change convert program
+  * Change convert program.
 * 1.0.3.1
-  * Fix 才 will convert to 纔,now will all convert to 才
+  * Fix 才 will convert to 纔,now will all convert to 才.
 * 1.0.3
   * Simplified Chinese file name will convert failed.
   * Fix vcruntime140.dll error in windows 10 1803 version.(Cancel use upx.)